Campion School, Bugbrooke

 Campion School is a co-educational secondary school in Bugbrooke, about 6 mi from Northampton, Northamptonshire.
 Founded in 1969, it became a Language College in September 1997, and in 2011 the school became an academy.

 The school had 1397 students on roll for the 2014-2015 school year, with 71 teaching staff and 19 teaching assistants.
 In 2020 the school had 1738 students on roll, 69 Teaching staff and 21 teaching assistants.
+On 1 September 2023, Campion School & Language College became part of the United Learning Trust.

 History

 The original buildings were built from 1966 to 1968 by the county architect's department and it was the first purpose-built comprehensive school in Northamptonshire.
 Extensions were added in 1971-2.

 Performance and achievement

 The school's latest full Ofsted inspection was in 2018, when the school was found to be "insufficient" in all areas, except for the sixth form.
 A section 8 report in 2015 which focused on the progress of disadvantaged students (the main weakness in the previous report) showed mixed results.